rossjrw/tars/README.md

 * `user_aliases.type` - 'wiki', 'irc' or 'discord'
 * `user_aliases.weight` - 0 by default, 1 if the alias is both an IRC name and
   has been set by `.alias` instead of `/nick`.
-* `messages_xxx.sender` is the IRC name of the user at the time of the message.
+* `messages.sender` is the IRC name of the user at the time of the message.

-`user_aliases` and `articles_authors` are not linked, although aliass of type 'wiki' should be searchable in `articles_authors`.
+`user_aliases` and `articles_authors` are not linked, although aliases of type 'wiki' are be searchable in `articles_authors`.

 If `articles.downs` is NULL then this indicates that `articles.ups` is the net rating, and not the number of upvotes.
 The ratings have yet to be looked at in more detail.
-If `articles.downs` is 0 then the articles really does have no downvotes.
+If `articles.downs` is 0 then the article really does have no downvotes.
 This is because the Wikidot API does not provide a method for distinguishing between upvotes and downvotes.

+`articles.rating` is an article's rating. `articles.downs` subtracted from `articles.ups` is expected to be equal to the rating, but this is not guaranteed, as ups and downs are the result of a separate, less frequent query.

+`channels.autojoin` ≡ whether or not TARS is currently in a channel.